wamp-proto/wamp-proto/docs/implementations.rst

 wampcc_             C++                                 A C++ WAMP library that aims to depend only on C libraries.
 Includes a basic router.
 WAMP_POCO_          C++                                 A fork of AutobahnCpp that is using `POCO <http://pocoproject.org/>`_ instead of Boost. wamped_             C++                                 Intended for running on `ARM mbed OS <https://www.mbed.com/en/>`_.
 Experimental.
-WAMPex_             Elixir                              Elixir client library that implements the complete client Basic Profile and much of the Advanced Profile.
-Defaults to msgpack over WebSocket, but JSON is supported as well as raw TCP sockets.
+WAMPexClient_       Elixir                              Elixir client library that implements the complete client Basic Profile and much of the Advanced Profile.
 WampSyncClient_      PHP                                 Synchronous (blocking) PHP client implementing Caller and Publisher roles wamprx.js_          TypeScript                          Simple WAMP TypeScript client-side implementation (of course also usable in JavaScript).
 It heavily relies on RxJS.
 WampSharp_          C#                                  C# implementation of WAMP: both client and router roles, both JSON and `MessagePack <http://msgpack.org/>`_ support.